 – For digital downloads, include proof of download including the IP address to which the product was delivered and the date and time of the download.

-The chargeback representment process is time sensitive.
+The dispute representment process is time sensitive.
 Typically, you have only seven days from time of notification of the chargeback to respond with a representment.

-To succeed in your chargeback representment, we recommend you do the following:
+To succeed in your dispute representment, we recommend you do the following:

 - Act quickly: Make sure you can collect your evidence quickly and build a successful case with minimal time delays.

-- Understand the rules: the only way to win a chargeback representment is to fully understand how the process works.
+- Understand the rules: the only way to win a dispute representment is to fully understand how the process works.